Privacy-Preserving and Efficient Verification of the Outcome in Genome-Wide Association Studies: Evaluation

-The proposed framework achieves a TNR of $0.57$ and $0.98$ (for $D1$) for p-value when $\epsilon=3$ and when the utility loss is $0.2$ and $0.4$, respectively.
+In the following, we assume that all returned statistics are incorrectly reported by the researcher to compute the TNR of the proposed scheme.
+We show the variation of the TNR values with respect to the utility loss for each statistic and each dataset (phenotype) in Figure~\ref{fig:tnr_vs_eps_p_value}, and Figures~\ref{fig:tnr_vs_eps_or}~-~\ref{fig:tnr_vs_eps_maf} in Appendix~\ref{app:varying_eps}.
+The proposed framework achieves a TNR of $0.57$ and $0.98$ (for $D1$) for $p$-value when $\epsilon = 3$ and when the utility loss is $0.2$ and $0.4$, respectively.
 As discussed, higher utility loss implies that the researcher deviates more from the correct values of the statistics.
-To understand more clearly what these results actually mean, consider an illustrative scenario, in which the researcher has obtained (as a result of GWAS) a p-value that is in the range $[0.09-0.1]$ and tries to oversell it by incorrectly reporting the p-value in the range $[0.035-0.045]$ (i.e., reporting a weak association as strong).
-Note that an association with a p-value below $0.05$ is typically accepted as a strong one.
+To understand more clearly what these results actually mean, consider an illustrative scenario, in which the researcher has obtained (as a result of GWAS) a $p$-value that is in the range $[.09-.1]$ and tries to oversell it by incorrectly reporting the $p$-value in the range $[.035-.045]$ (i.e., reporting a weak association as strong).
+Note that an association with a $p$-value below $.05$ is typically accepted as a strong one.
+Thus, the $p$-value threshold is $.05$.
+However, higher $p$-value thresholds may also result in false positives in GWAS results, and hence later in this section, we also study how the performance of the proposed framework changes with varying values of the $p$-value threshold.
 In this case, the utility loss is at least $0.35$ and the verifier can successfully detect this incorrect result with a probability close to $1$.
-For the other scenario, when a correct p-value is smaller than $0.01$ and the researcher tries to report it in the range $[0.05-0.06]$ (i.e., reporting a strong association as weak), the utility loss is at least $0.32$ and again, the verifier can successfully detect that the provided p-value is incorrect with probability close to $1$.
-We also observe that as the deviation of the returned statistics (p-value, odds ratio, and minor allele frequency) from the correct ones (utility loss) increases, TNR also increases.
-For instance, for $\epsilon=3$, a verifier can determine with high confidence (a TNR of at least $0.8$) if the researcher has released incorrect p-values when the utility loss is at least $0.28$.
-Whereas, the verifier obtains a low TNR (smaller than $0.4$) when the released p-values are close to the correct ones (when the utility loss is less than $0.15$).
-In such cases, even though the verifier's success in classifying the returned p-values as incorrect is low, the returned p-values still preserve a high utility.
-Therefore, the proposed framework successfully (and with high confidence) detects when a weakly associated SNP is reported to have a low p-value and vice versa.
+For the other scenario, when a correct $p$-value is smaller than $.01$ and the researcher tries to report it in the range $[.05-.06]$ (i.e., reporting a strong association as weak), the utility loss is at least $0.32$ and again, the verifier can successfully detect that the provided $p$-value is incorrect with probability close to $1$.
+We also observe that as the deviation of the returned statistics ($p$-value, odds ratio, and minor allele frequency) from the correct ones (utility loss) increases, TNR also increases.
+For instance, for $\epsilon=3$, a verifier can determine with high confidence (a TNR of at least $0.8$) if the researcher has released incorrect $p$-values when the utility loss is at least $0.28$.
+Whereas, the verifier obtains a low TNR (smaller than $0.4$) when the released $p$-values are close to the correct ones (when the utility loss is less than $0.15$).
+In such cases, even though the verifier's success in classifying the returned $p$-values as incorrect is low, the returned $p$-values still preserve a high utility.
+Therefore, the proposed framework successfully (and with high confidence) detects when a weakly associated SNP is reported to have a low $p$-value and vice versa.
 We obtained similar results for the other two datasets $D2$ and $D3$.
 We also observe that as $\epsilon$ value decreases (i.e., the amount of noise added to the researcher's dataset increases), TNR decreases.
 As discussed in Section~\ref{sec:eval_mem_inf}, a researcher can set $\epsilon$ based on the privacy risk of the research participants due to the partial noisy dataset.